d2crashout/calc/python/README.md

 The python edition of the ML Calculator.

-You can just run the py file or build it with pygbag for web.
+You can just run the py file like this:

+    python calc.py